mpv-player/mpv/DOCS/man/options.rst

     ``--dtshd`` and ``--no-dtshd`` are deprecated aliases.

-``--aid=<ID|auto|no>``
-    Select audio track. ``auto`` selects the default, ``no`` disables audio.
-    See also ``--alang``. mpv normally prints available audio tracks on the terminal when starting playback of a file.

 ``--af=<filter1[=parameter1:parameter2:...],filter2,...>``
     Specify a list of audio filters to apply to the audio stream.
 See `AUDIO FILTERS`_ for details and descriptions of the available filters.
     The option variants ``--af-add``, ``--af-pre``, ``--af-del`` and ``--af-clr`` exist to modify a previously specified list, but you should not need these for typical use.

-``--alang=<languagecode[,languagecode,...]>``
-    Specify a priority list of audio languages to use.
-Different container formats employ different language codes.
-DVDs use ISO 639-1 two-letter language codes, Matroska, MPEG-TS and NUT use ISO 639-2 three-letter language codes, while OGM uses a free-form identifier.
-See also ``--aid``.

-    .. admonition:: Examples

-        ``mpv dvd://1 --alang=hu,en``
-            Chooses the Hungarian language track on a DVD and falls back on English if Hungarian is not available.
-        ``mpv --alang=jpn example.mkv``
-            Plays a Matroska file in Japanese.

 ``--ao=<driver1[:suboption1[=value]:...],driver2,...[,]>``
     Specify a priority list of audio output drivers to be used.
 For